 In conclusion, the Directors - analysing the aspects already achieved within the sphere of the process aimed at permitting the Group to achieve a situation of economic, equity and financial balance over the long-term, acknowledge that as of the current date, and as already indicated in the financial statements relating to 2013, uncertainties remain relating to events or circumstances which could lead to significant doubts as to the Group's ability to continue operating on the basis of the assumption of a going-concern.
-However, after making the necessary checks and after assessing the uncertainties found in light of the factors described above, taking into account the matters envisaged by the Restructuring Agreements with regard to the Group recapitalisation and debt restructure for the Group in line with the expected cash flows and that the Group has adequate resources to continue operations in the near future and therefore have adopted the going-concern assumption when preparing these financial statements.
+However, after making the necessary checks and after assessing the uncertainties found in light of the factors described above, taking into account the matters envisaged by the Restructuring Agreements with regard to the Group recapitalisation and debt restructuring transaction, they have the reasonable expectation that it is possible to achieve a financial structure for the Group in line with the expected cash flows and that the Group has adequate resources to continue operations in the near future and therefore have adopted the going-concern assumption when preparing these financial statements.